Departments and specialised centres

 - Neuronano Medicine (Neurological diseases) Researcher in charge: Jens Schouenborg (in Swedish)

-- StrokeSyd (Stroke) Researcher in charge: Tadeusz Wieloch (in Swedish)
+- StrokeSyd (Stroke) Researcher in charge: Tadeusz Wieloch (no website)

 - UroCan-LU (Prostate cancer, bladder cancer and kidney cancer) Researcher in charge: Fredrik Liedberg (in Swedish)